Written by Aahana Garg, a grade 9 student.

 Enola Holmes is an entertaining mystery drama, starring Millie Bobby Brown and Cavill Henry.
 Directed by Harry Bradbeer (Director of ‘Fleabag’), the movie is based on a novel series written by Nancy Springer.

-In this fast-paced and witty motion-picture, we meet the younger sister of known or talked about by many people; famous detective Sherlock Holmes as she solves not one, but two compelling and mind-boggling mysteries.
+In this fast-paced and witty motion-picture, we meet the younger sister of renowned detective Sherlock Holmes as she solves not one, but two compelling and mind-boggling mysteries.
 On her 16th birthday, Enola’s mother goes missing.
 While searching for her missing mother, intrepid Enola Holmes uses her sleuthing skills in an attempt to outsmart her brothers and help a runaway lord.
 Set in 19th century London, the movie fights many gender stereotypes while capturing the Women’s Movement of England.

 The ideas presented throughout the movie will motivate the audience.
 Being a thought-provoking movie, everyone will take-way something of their own from the movie.
 Elona is a feminist icon and will help many youngsters feel empowered.
 The movie inspires the posterity to pave their own path for their future.
 From this movie, I learned to embrace my true self and to truly love myself.